Looking to create an invoice? Here are some tips & suggestions to make an invoice the easy way and why should you switch to an invoicing software...

 - Save time

 We have written an e-guide on how to boost business productivity by combining 8 core business functions from customer relationship to invoicing.
-You can download it free and boost productivity by up to 400%.
+You can download it for free and boost productivity.

 Challenges of e-invoicing

 Although there are many ways to benefit from online e-invoicing, there are also some limitations to it.
 These are explored below.

 There are several different e-invoice formats.
 When sending e-invoices, the sender and receiver must use compatible file formats.
 Countries often have a domestically standardized format.
 However, especially cross-border invoicing processes can be complicated by compatibility issues.